-But is the Welsh Language safe now?
+But isn't the Welsh language safe now?

-But I'm not one for protesting...!
+But I'm not one for protesting...

-The essence of Cymdeithas is found in its non-violent direct action; this could mean anything from writing a letter about the lack of a Welsh language service or collecting names on a petition to protesting and even painting slogans.
-Our emphasis is put on encouraging and supporting our members to contribute and develop their given skills for the benefit of their community.
+What's the alternative – accept everything without question?
+The essence of Cymdeithas yr Iaith is found in its approach of non-violent direct action; this could mean anything from writing a letter about the lack of a Welsh language service or collecting names on a petition to protesting and even painting slogans.
+Our focus is on encouraging and supporting our members to contribute and develop their skills for the benefit of their community.